 I noticed a few of the locals doing miraculous dives and flips into the water, so I approached them and quickly asked if the water below was free of stones and other obstructions.
 After being reassured, I jumped into the air and felt only gravity pull me into the chilling turquoise water below.
 The first jump was enough to encourage me to follow through with multiple leaps into the deep pool.

 The only thing that could pull me away from the top of the falls was my intrinsic desire to capture this striking location on camera.
 After an hour or two I began to ascend back up to the tricycle in order to see the next attraction on this undeveloped isle.
 Now that I look back at the photos, I know that the Cambugahay Falls will be my first stop when I return back to Siquijor Island.
 It is becoming increasingly difficult to find such beauty without bumping into thick tourist crowds in South East Asia.
 Thank you Philippines and thank you Siquijor Island for offering frontier travelers a welcomed breath of fresh air!

 During this trip we stayed at a small resort in the vicinity of White Villas Resort.
 Since the resort we stayed at is no longer available online, White Villas Resort is literally within a few hundred meters from where we stayed.
 At the time of writing it had a score of 7.7/10 based on 19 verified guest reviews.
 From this resort you will have no problem seeing some of the nicest sunsets anywhere.

 Want the cheapest room(s) in the Philippines?

 Based on our extensive experience visiting both the islands and major cities in the Philippines, you will find the best selection and the best price using the world’s top hotel comparison site.
 In literally seconds, you will be able to compare and book the cheapest rooms from the top providers in the world.
 This saved us lots of time and money.
-Other sites that are popular in the Philippines are www.agoda.com and www.booking.com.
+The other popular booking site in the Philippines is www.agoda.com.